Visit the institution website for COVID‑19 updates

 In accordance with current government requirements, all applicants must be interviewed before a place can be offered in order to assess their suitability for teaching.
 It is normally expected that candidates should have had at least three full days’ experience in a state secondary school before applying for any programme leading to Qualified Teacher Status.
-Recent experience of working with young people will also be valuable experience although this is not a necessary requirement.
+Recent experience of working with young people will also be valuable experience, although this is not a necessary requirement.

 Months of entry

-Our PGCE maths programme prepares future teachers to engage and motivate school students to be mathematical thinkers, not just learners of a curriculum.
+Our PGCE Mathematics programme prepares future teachers to engage and motivate school students to be mathematical thinkers, not just learners of a curriculum.
 The programme also offers 90 credits towards an MSc Education degree with a clear pathway to complete your master's within two years of teaching.

 The ethos of our PGCE Mathematics is to develop the thinking behind your teaching as well as the skills involved with being an excellent teacher of mathematics.
 Loughborough has been acknowledged by Ofsted to be an outstanding provider for PGCE.

-Having a good level of personal subject knowledge is important but what is equally important is having pedagogic subject knowledge, which concerns the way you might go about teaching that knowledge to someone else.
+Having a good level of personal subject knowledge is important, but what is equally important is having pedagogic subject knowledge, which concerns the way you might go about teaching that knowledge to someone else.
 The programme will address a variety of ways in which the teaching of mathematics can be approached, of which telling and explaining are only two of the options available, and which draw on the extensive research carried out at Loughborough University in the field of mathematics education.

 The Mathematics with Qualified Teacher Status programme is practically based, with 24 of the 36 weeks spent in our partner schools.
 University weeks are organised with half a day on general professional studies and two full days on mathematics education.
 Work is set to be done on the remaining days of the week which will feed in to the mathematics education sessions.

 The programme also provides an opportunity for you to gain a relevant master’s degree (the MSc in Education) during your early teaching career with the first year of the degree being the PGCE (worth 90 credits).
 At the end of the first year, if you are eligible and you decide to continue with your master’s study, you can choose to enrol onto the Research into Teaching and Learning module.
-This module is worth 30 credits and is completed prior to you starting their NQT year.
+This module is worth 30 credits and is completed prior to you starting your NQT year.

-The PGCE course at Loughborough has been judged on three occasions to be an ‘outstanding’ course by Ofsted and has had excellent reports from External Examiners.
+The PGCE course at Loughborough has been judged on three occasions to be an ‘outstanding’ course by Ofsted and has had excellent reports from external examiners.

 Who should study this programme?